Philosophy for Children

 Nevertheless, because they lack background in the formal study of philosophy, many teachers are reluctant to encourage the philosophical thinking of their students.
 Their fears, however, are exaggerated.
 Familiarity with some of the standard philosophical literature might be desirable, but it is not necessary for bringing Philosophy for Children into the classroom.
 What is required is the ability to facilitate philosophical discussion.
 For this, it is much more important that teachers have some philosophical curiosity themselves than a familiarity with academic philosophical literature.
 Like their students, teachers unfamiliar with the discipline of philosophy may nevertheless have an aptitude for philosophical thinking—or at least a knack for recognizing when others are engaged in philosophical thought.

 Philosophy for Children encourages children to think for themselves at the same time that it encourages them to think with others.
 However, philosophy is often viewed as more a matter of solitary reflection, perhaps involving exchanges between a few other solitary thinkers—something to which the “masses” are neither privy nor attracted.
-Perhaps many would claim that this is philosophy at its best; like physics or mathematics, “philosophy for everyone” is watered down.
-There is no need for Philosophy for Children to challenge this analogy.
-In fact, it can turn it in its favor.
-However esoteric physics and mathematics at their best may be, the schools nevertheless recognize the importance of making these subjects available to all students.
-Similarly, Philosophy for Children advocates can counter that there should be a place for the entire classroom—including “gifted and talented,” “underachieving,” and “ordinary” students—pursuing philosophical questions together.
+Perhaps many would claim that this is philosophy at its best.
+Even if this were so (a controversial view), it would not undermine arguments for including philosophy in the K-12 curricula.
+However esoteric physics and mathematics at their best may be, the schools nevertheless recognize the importance of making these subjects available in some form to all students.
+Similarly, Philosophy for Children advocates can counter that there should be a place for all students—whether labelled “gifted and talented,” “underachieving,” or “ordinary”—pursuing philosophical questions together.

 For this to work, it must be possible for children in the classroom to engage in sustained philosophical discussion with others.
-As already noted, Gareth Matthew’s writings provide ample evidence that many children are capable of having interesting, if not profound, philosophical thoughts.
+As already noted, Gareth Matthew’s writings provide ample evidence that children are capable of having interesting, if not profound, philosophical thoughts.
 Less obvious, however, is children’s ability to sustain and develop this with others.
 Anecdotes of young children spontaneously sharing a philosophical thought with an observant adult are not sufficient.
 Matthews’ Dialogues With Children provides good evidence that children can go well beyond this.
-Examples of substantial philosophical conversations of children found in Lone (2012), McCall (2009), Pritchard (1996), Shapiro (2012), and Wartenberg (2009), among many others, should leave little doubt that children have this ability.
+Other examples of substantial philosophical conversations of children found in Lone (2012, 2021), McCall (2009), Pritchard (1996, 2022), Shapiro (2012), and Wartenberg (2009, 2013), among many others, should leave little doubt that children have this ability.

-Even after the passing of IAPC pioneers Matthew Lipman (2010) and Ann Margaret Sharp (2011), under the leadership of Maughn Gregory, IAPC retains a strong presence in ICPIC.
+Even after the passing of IAPC pioneers Matthew Lipman (2010) and Ann Margaret Sharp (2011), now led by Maughn Gregory and others, IAPC retains a strong presence in ICPIC.
 However, many ICPIC members now have established their own institutional structures and have developed centers, associations, and programs.
 In North America, there is the North American Association of Community of Inquiry (NAACI), which gathers every other year (years when ICPIC is not meeting).
-(NAACI will be meeting next in Mexico in June 2018.)
-Recently, with initial support from the American Philosophical Association’s Pre-College Philosophy Committee, PLATO (Philosophy Learning and Teaching Organization) was formed.
-Now a non-profit organization supported by the Squire Family Foundation, it sponsors annual meetings and works closely with the Northwest Center for Philosophy for Children (Lone and Israeloff, 2012).
-Australia and New Zealand are organized under the Federation of Australasian Philosophy in Schools Associations (FAPSA), which meets annually and publishes Journal for Philosophy in Schools as its official journal.
-(Burgh and Thornton, 2016).
-FAPSA has just (August 2017) been awarded a substantial three-year Templeton Foundation grant to promote philosophy in the schools.
+With initial support from the American Philosophical Association’s Pre-College Philosophy Committee, PLATO (Philosophy Learning and Teaching Organization) was formed.
+Now a non-profit organization supported by the Squire Family Foundation, PLATO sponsors annual meetings, and in 2022 the University of Washington Center for Philosophy for Children and PLATO were joined.
+PLATO also sponsors two periodicals: Questions and the online Precollege Philosophy and Public Practice.
+Australia and New Zealand are organized under the Federation of Australasian Philosophy in Schools Associations (FAPSA), which meets annually and publishes Journal for Philosophy in Schools as its official journal (Burgh and Thornton, 2016).
 In 1992 the Society for the Advancement of Philosophical Enquiry and Reflection in Education (SAPERE) was established in Oxford, England.
-In 2007 England’s Philosophy Foundation was established.
-(Worley, 2011).
-Since 2005, the journal Philosophy and Childhood has been sponsored by ICPIC and the graduate program in education at the State University of Rio De Janeiro (UERJ), with Walter Kohan and David Kennedy serving as editors.
+In 2007 England’s Philosophy Foundation was established (Worley, 2011).
+Since 2005, the journal Philosophy and Childhood has been sponsored by ICPIC and the graduate program in education at the State University of Rio De Janeiro (UERJ).
 These organizations, along with many other centers and experienced practitioners around the world, continue to support training programs for teachers that enable them to introduce thousands of children to philosophy, both inside and outside regular classrooms.

 Although there is continued use of IAPC materials, recent years have been marked by a proliferation of alternative teaching resources and ways of engaging children in philosophical discussions.
 For years Gareth Matthews contributed reviews of children’s stories to Thinking, then IAPC’s official journal (even though IAPC’s own teaching materials made no use of other children’s literature).
 This inspired Tom Wartenberg (2009, 2013) to develop his highly successful pre-college philosophy program at Mt.
 Holyoke College (MA), a prize winning program that is built around classic children’s stories.
-Karen Murris was an early objector to Lipman’s resistance to using illustrated materials.
-(Morris, 1992) She and Johana Haynes offer a detailed account of the philosophical importance of picture books.
-(Murris and Haynes, 2012 and Murris, 2016).
-England’s Peter Worley has written several stimulating books for teachers and students that make no use of IAPC materials.
+His website offers a wealth of materials on children’s literature that are designed to provide guidance for those wishing to pursue philosophy with children.
+Karen Murris was an early objector to Lipman’s resistance to using illustrated materials (Morris, 1992).
+She and Johana Haynes offer a detailed account of the philosophical importance of picture books (Murris and Haynes, 2012 and Murris, 2016).
+Peter Worley, head of England’s Philosophy Foundation has written several stimulating books for teachers and students that make no use of IAPC materials.
 Australia’s Phil Cam has assembled a variety of stories suitable for philosophical use with children.
 In short, there is a rapidly growing list of resources that show great promise for engaging children in philosophical discussions.
-(See, for example, DeHaan et al. 1995; Fisher 1998; Keen 1997; Lewis and Chandley 2012; Lone 2012; McCall 2009; Murris 1992, 2016; Sprod 2001, and White 2000).
+(See, for example, DeHaan et al. 1995; Fisher 1998; Keen 1997; Lewis and Chandley 2012; Lone 2012 & 2021; McCall 2009; Murris 1992, 2016; Sprod 2001, and White 2000).
 Questions: Philosophy for Young People, a periodical sponsored by the American Philosophical Association’s Pre-College Philosophy Committee, features young people’s writings on special philosophical topics.
 The first issue (Spring 2001) focused on children’s rights.